-When Is It Okay to Start Dating Again in Recovery?
+When Is It OK to Start Dating Again in Recovery?

 Recovery is a personal journey.
 During early recovery, it’s a time to heal, establish boundaries, seek and accept support, mentally and spiritually grow, reflect, and continually assess one’s own well-being.
 Overall, recovery is often characterized as a process in which someone re-establishes their identity.
 So, when does diligent and dedicated recovery allow for romance?
-When is there enough flexibility to safely incorporate another into our personal journey in recovery?
-When is it okay to start dating again in recovery?
-The short answer: recovery is personal.
+When is there enough flexibility to safely incorporate another person into our personal recovery journey?
+When is it OK to start dating again in recovery?
+The short answer: It depends.

 Stable Recovery Is First

 There is no hard-fast, universal rule concerning dating in recovery.
 However, many experts, as well as 12-step guidelines, recommend not dating for at least one year after becoming sober.
 The philosophy of this recommendation is understandable.
 In early recovery, we should focus on ourselves, learn how to cope with stress, and try to minimize emotional triggers.
 While romantic relationships can be empowering and supportive, they can also be stressful and emotional.
 However, a good foundation in recovery can help us better measure ourselves in the relationship, as well as the relationship itself.

 Early recovery can be a lonely time.
 Often, we’ve needed to cut ties from the people, places, and things that facilitated our addiction.
 Since a new setting for socialization may take time in recovery, many may look for romantic relationships to fill this social void.
 Or worse, replace their addiction with the emotional and/or sexual highs of a new relationship.
 In this case, we’ve merely replaced one urge with another without recognizing this risky pattern of behavior.